beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 **Use HTTPOnly flag in cookies**

-Se recomienda usar el flag HTTPOnly en las cookies.
-HttpOnly es un mecanismo de seguridad que sirve para evitar la escritura/lectura de cookies en lenguajes que se ejecutan al lado del cliente, como puede ser JavaScript.
-Aunque no es una medida anti xss, si que disminuye el impacto de la vulnerabilidad, al no ser accesibles las cookies desde js, se evita entre otras cosas el robo de sesiones mediante XSS.

 We recommend using the flag HTTPOnly in cookies.
 HttpOnly is a security mechanism used to avoid writing / reading cookies in languages that run the client side, such as JavaScript.
-Although not an anti XSS as if that lessens the impact of the vulnerability, not being accessible from js cookies, session hijacking is prevented including through XSS.
+Although not an anti XSS “per se”, that lessens the impact of the vulnerability, not being accessible from js cookies, session hijacking is prevented including through XSS.

 ## **4. Input / Output parameter management**